TheEverdawn/everdawn/README.md

 The app will now be running locally and will respond to commands, events, etc that it cares about.

+## Gotchas
+If you find the dev command seems to span recurring instances of the app, it's likely you're using a version of npm < 7, which doesn't have workspace support.
+Switch to Node 16 which includes npm 7 and all should be well.

 ## Deployment

 TODO!